-- 1.9 A Proportionate Basis will be determined as follows: - 1.9.1 The Board will, from time to time, determine what percentage or amount of the total amount to be raised or distributed is to be respectively raised from or distributed to: - (a) Retailer Joint Class Providers - (b) Lines Company Joint Class Providers, - 1.9.2 Of the percentage to be raised from or distributed to Retailer Joint Class Providers, each Retailer Provider's proportion will be determined by its market share of the retail sector based on energised Consumer ICPs mapped to each Retailer, compared with the total number of energised Consumer ICPs mapped to all Retailer Providers. - 1.9.3 Of the percentage to be raised from or distributed to Lines Company Joint Class Providers excluding Transpower and any Gas Lines Company that only operates Gas Transmission Pipelines, each Lines Company Provider's proportion will be determined by its market share based on the number compared with the total number of energised Consumer ICPs mapped to all Lines Company Providers.
+- 1.9 A Proportionate Basis will be determined as follows: - 1.9.1 The Board will, from time to time, determine what percentage or amount of the total amount to be raised or distributed is to be respectively raised from or distributed to: - (a) Retailer Joint Class Providers - (b) Lines Company Joint Class Providers, - 1.9.2 Of the percentage to be raised from or distributed to Retailer Joint Class Providers, each Retailer Provider's proportion will be determined by its market share of the retail sector based on energised Consumer ICPs mapped to each Retailer, compared with the total number of energised Consumer ICPs mapped to all Retailer Providers. - 1.9.3 Of the percentage to be raised from or distributed to Lines Company Joint Class Providers excluding Transpower and any Gas Lines Company that only operates Gas Transmission Pipelines, each Lines Company

+Provider's proportion will be determined by its market share based on the number of energised Consumer ICPs on its network or Distribution System, compared with the total number of energised Consumer ICPs mapped to all Lines Company Providers.